dianamajek7/CheckoutKata/README.md

     -   The logic, presentation entities and views are well separated and managed

 ### Application
-- This is a standalone console application with no UI
+- This is a standalone console application with no com.challenge.checkoutKata.UI
-- The UI Class is the runner class which contains static main function
+- The com.challenge.checkoutKata.UI Class is the runner class which contains static main function
 - Extensive use of assertions within Unit test, ensures to test the classes and its methods
     - the CheckoutTest Class handles the different edge cases
 - Classes like Checkout and Basket class consists of operations which occurs in a real world